Microcurrent Facial in Scottsdale, AZ 85260

 Frequently asked questions

 Does microcurrent facial really work?
 Professional microcurrent treatments produce visible lifting and toning results.
-Research shows microcurrent increases ATP production by 300–500%, supporting collagen synthesis and muscle re-education (Cheng et al., 1982).
-Results are cumulative — a series of sessions delivers the most noticeable improvement.
+Laboratory research has shown that low-level electrical currents can support ATP activity and protein synthesis (Cheng et al., 1982), which provides the cellular rationale for microcurrent as a muscle-toning treatment.
+Results are cumulative — a series of sessions delivers the most noticeable improvement in facial contour and skin tone.

 How long do microcurrent facial results last?
 A single session produces 2–3 days of visible lift.
-A full series of 5 or 10 treatments (once a week) can produce results lasting 6–12 months on average, though individual longevity varies.
-Monthly maintenance sessions help sustain those improvements long-term.
+After a full series of 5 or 10 treatments (once a week), improvements in tone and contour may last for several months, especially with consistent maintenance.
+Individual longevity varies based on age, skin quality, and lifestyle.

 What is the difference between professional microcurrent and NuFACE at home?
-Professional devices deliver higher intensity (up to 1,000 µA vs 400 µA), use multiple waveform protocols, and are guided by a trained provider using conductive glove technique.
-At-home devices are effective for maintenance between professional sessions but cannot replicate clinical results.
+Professional devices deliver higher intensity (up to 1,000 µA vs 400 µA for home devices), use multiple waveform protocols, and are guided by a trained provider using conductive glove technique.
+One recent clinical study found limited objective photographic improvement after several months of daily at-home use.
+At-home devices are best for maintenance between professional sessions.

 How much does a microcurrent facial cost?
 At Desert Bloom, microcurrent is $110 per session.
 A series of 5 sessions is $475, and 10 sessions is $850.
-Microcurrent can also be added to any facial treatment.
+Microcurrent can also be added to any facial treatment, including a dermaplaning add-on or combined with an organic facial.

 Is microcurrent facial safe?
 Microcurrent is one of the safest aesthetic treatments available — no heat, no needles, no ablation.
-It is not recommended for individuals with cardiac pacemakers, active epilepsy, or during pregnancy.
-Side effects are extremely rare.
+Side effects are uncommon for appropriate candidates and are usually mild when they occur.
+It is not recommended for individuals with cardiac pacemakers, active epilepsy, pregnant women, or those with metal implants in the treatment area.
+Medical conditions involving electrical sensitivity should always be disclosed before your session.

 Does microcurrent cause facial fat loss?
 There is no clinical evidence that microcurrent causes fat loss.
 The treatment targets muscles and cellular metabolism.
-Any perceived slimming effect typically results from reduced puffiness through improved lymphatic drainage.
+Any perceived slimming effect typically results from reduced puffiness through improved lymphatic drainage and improved circulation — not fat reduction.

 How many microcurrent sessions do I need?
 For best results, microcurrent should be done once a week for a series of 5 or 10 sessions.
-Visible improvement begins within the first few sessions and builds progressively.
+Visible improvement begins within the first few sessions and builds progressively as muscles develop memory.
 Monthly maintenance follows.
+Most clients use microcurrent as an ongoing therapy for long-term facial toning.

 Can I combine microcurrent with Botox or fillers?
 Yes, but wait at least 2 weeks after Botox or dermal filler injections before receiving microcurrent treatment.
-Electrical stimulation could potentially affect the positioning of recently placed injectables.
+Timing should be spaced appropriately so injectables can settle before facial stimulation.
+Timing these procedures correctly helps you get the most from both.

 Book Your Microcurrent Treatment

-Ready to see what professional microcurrent can do for your face?
-Debbie evaluates your facial structure, discusses your goals, and tailors the treatment to your specific needs.
-Many patients combine microcurrent with a 60-minute organic facial for simultaneous skin nourishment and muscle toning.
+The best way to know whether microcurrent makes sense for your face is to have your muscle tone, skin quality, and goals evaluated in person.
+Your aesthetician evaluates your facial structure, discusses your goals, and tailors the treatment to your specific needs.
+Many clients choose to combine microcurrent with a 60-minute organic facial for simultaneous skin nourishment and muscle toning — or add dermaplaning for enhanced current delivery.

 Desert Bloom Skincare